Jack-H-Buckner/UniversalDiffEq.jl/docs/src/modelanalysis.md

 # Model analysis

-UniversalDiffEq provides several fuctions to analyze the characteristics of the fitted models.
+UniversalDiffEq provides several functions to analyze the characteristics of the fitted models.
+The most basic of these is the `get_right_hand_side` funciton.
+This function takes a `UDE model as an arguemtn and returns the right hand side of the fitted differntial or differnce equation.
+This function cna then be treated like any dynamical model and analyzed for equilibria, stability, tippinging pionts and other phenominoa of interest.

 ```@docs
 UniversalDiffEq.get_right_hand_side(UDE::UDE)